isaacnmm/pestpolicy-hugo2XX/content/posts/best-mosquito-repellent-for-yard/index.md

 killer that repels and kills mosquitoes and 260 other annoying pests such as ticks, crickets, gnats, beetles, fleas, bugs, worms by contact.
 Spectracide Triazicide insect spray is very effective; in just one thorough application, the spray's effects last for up to 8 weeks.
 Some people have reported that they have felt the effects 12 weeks after application.
 A single bottle covers an area of 2100 square feet.
 Using this insect killer is pretty easy and straightforward.
-You just attach� your garden hose to the repellant bottle and spray targeting the affected area - related -
+You just attach your garden hose to the repellant bottle and spray targeting the affected area - related -
 [top mosquito traps](https://pestpolicy.com/best-mosquito-trap/)
 .
 It may not be
 safe for pets
 and humans since it is chemically synthesized.
 It is made of a pyrethroid class insecticide- Gama-Cyhalothrin.
 Spectracide Triazicide either comes in a 32-ounce bottle of dilutable concentrate formula or ready to spray formula.
 Both work the same way.
 After application, it does not leave any stain; neither does it have any after-scent.
-With the Spectracide Triazicide mosquito spray, you are guaranteed a� pest-free yard, lawn, vegetable garden, flowers, trees, grass, and water baths.
+With the Spectracide Triazicide mosquito spray, you are guaranteed a pest-free yard, lawn, vegetable garden, flowers, trees, grass, and water baths.
 ## [5.
 Summit 20-Pack Mosquito Dunk- Best Larvicide Killer](https://www.amazon.com/dp/B002GJPFIU/?tag=p-policy-20)

 Summit 20-Pack Mosquito Dunk is specially formulated to kill mosquito larvae before they become old enough to start biting.
 It is used in any standing water - here's how to unclog the water.